EHDD/epic-documentation/users-guide/carbon-reduction-measures/embodied-carbon.md

 ### Steel specification&#x20;

 The specification of structural and reinforcing steel with lower embodied carbon emissions.
-These values directly correspond with the 2021 CLF values for “achievable,” “typical,” and “baseline” steel, and a description of one potential way of achieving each specification level are given as follows:
+These values directly correspond with the 2021 CLF values for "baseline," "typical," and “achievable” fabricated hot-rolled structural steel, and a description of one potential way of achieving each specification level are given as follows:

 * **Conservative.** Typical steel with a typical recycled content, from a mix of blast and electric arc furnaces.
 * **Best practices.** Steel from electric arc furnaces or blast furnaces with gas recovery, with high recycled content, and structural design to minimize overspecification.